-This theorem implies that the form of optimal strategies and value functions vary according to the amount of the security holdings $\varphi $.
-If a trader has a little amount of securities, then we have the case (ii) and the optimal strategy is to sell up the entire shares of the security until the time $\sqrt{\frac{\tilde{\mu }}{\alpha }}t$.
-If he/she has so large amount, then we have the case (i) and a trader cannot finish the selling.
+This theorem implies that the form of optimal strategies and value functions varies, depending on the amount of the security holdings $\varphi $.
+If a trader has a small amount of securities, then we have case (ii) and the optimal strategy is to sell the entire holdings until the time $\varphi \sqrt{\alpha / \tilde{\mu }}$.
+If a trader has a large amount, then we have case (i) and the trader cannot finish the selling.